desmos-labs/desmos/x/subspaces/spec/03-state.md

 * `0x00 | -> bytes(NextSubspaceID)`

 ## Subspace
-The Subspace is stored on the chain with its ID as key:
+A subspace is stored on the chain by using its unique id as the key:

 * Subspace: `0x01 | Subspace ID | -> ProtocolBuffer(Subspace)`